Har1usrD/Hello-World/README.md

    Hi there!

    Har1usrD here,I like C+ + and algo's (my television left foer a vacation).
-   I tried a algo to find out where,dear GOD what the hell is .
+   I tried a algo to find out where,dear GOD what the heck is .